maheshmnj/prompt-driven-software-development/Readme.md

 Feel free to contribute to the project by opening issues or creating pull requests.
 Feel free to customize and expand this template based on your project's specific details and requirements.

-_Note: This readme was generated using Chat GPT_
+_Note: This readme was generated using Chat GPT the complete chat can be found here: https://chat.openai.com/share/859561ef-cfec-4523-b8ce-c07fa6c0d986_